Sagewai vs. MiniMax

 There is no equivalent in MiniMax.

-- You need model portability — avoid vendor lock-in on LLM providers
+- You need model portability — you want to switch LLM providers without rewriting your agent code

 - You run sensitive workloads that cannot leave your network

-- You want open standards (MCP, A2A) rather than proprietary APIs
+- You want to use open standards (MCP, A2A) rather than proprietary APIs

 - You need deep memory — graph relationships, temporal facts, multi-scope RAG

-- You are building a multi-tenant platform where project isolation is critical
+- You are building a multi-tenant platform where project isolation is a hard requirement

 - Your team is already invested in MiniMax's model ecosystem

-- You want fully managed infrastructure with zero ops overhead
+- You want fully managed infrastructure with minimal operational overhead

-- Your use cases are conversational rather than agentic
+- Your use cases are primarily conversational rather than agentic

 Migration from MiniMax

-If you are moving from MiniMax, the main mapping is:
+If you are moving from MiniMax, the main concept mapping is:

 | MiniMax concept | Sagewai equivalent |